Profile photo

 • Researchers given more insights into which factors make a difference in donor kidney survivability

-Developed as a group of 6 for our 3rd year group project.
+Developed as a group of 6 for our 3rd year group project using Python and React.

 Protectly